azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 Let's move that storage account name up into the parameters section.

-1. Add the `arm-parameters` snippet into the parameters object
+1. Add the `arm-parameter` snippet into the parameters object
+   * Use CTRL-SPACE to bring up the snippets
 1. Change the name to 'storageAccount'
 1. Select the unique storage account resource name
 1. Press CTRL-F2 to select both occurences (as per the status bar)